-The biomass which we currently use as raw material for renewable energy generation originates from forest wastes as well from residues from agricultural activities such as live and citric plantations and cereal and cotton plantations (solid biomass).
+The biomass which we currently use as raw material for renewable energy generation originates from forest wastes (solid biomass).
 This is biomass generated during the management and harvesting of the plantations (such as branches and stumps) as well as through the debarking of the timber, before chipping and sending the wood to the digestor for the cooking process.
 This biomass is burned in a biomass boiler to generate steam for electricity production, thus increasing the efficiency of the process.